“Phaedrus”

 There is resolve in the purity

-Of this light, the coldness of this stone --
+Of this light, the coldness of

 Quenched by a tincture of blood.